tgerov/nextcloud-desktop.SlackBuild/README.md

 # nextcloud-desktop.SlackBuild
 NextCloud Desktop Client SlackBuild for Slackware 15.0 RC2

-Note: The latest version of NextCloud Desktop adds inkscape as a dependence.
+Note: The latest version of NextCloud Desktop adds inkscape as a dependency.

 # Installation
 ````bash